AieatAssam/expense-analyser/docs/migrations.md

 This document provides guidance on using Alembic for database migrations in the Expense Analyser project.

+## Initial Migration Status

+The initial database migration has been created and applied, establishing the following tables:
+- `user`: For user authentication and management
+- `category`: For expense categorization with hierarchical structure
+- `receipt`: For storing receipt metadata and user relationships
+- `lineitem`: For individual items within receipts

+The migration script is located at `migrations/versions/a96b03e13043_initial.py`.

 ## Migration Setup

 The project uses Alembic for database schema migrations.
 The configuration is already set up with: